frePPLe/frepple/doc/user-guide/model-reference/manufacturing-orders.rst

-start date       DateTime          The date when the operation is starting. end date         DateTime          The date when the operation is ending. quantity         number            The manufactured quantity. status           non-empty string  | This field should have one of the following keywords :
+start date       DateTime          The date when the operation is starting. end date         DateTime          The date when the operation is ending. quantity         number            The manufactured quantity. status           non-empty string  This field should have one of the following values:

+                                   * | proposed:
-                                   | proposed : The manufacturing order is proposed by frePPLe to meet the plan (optimization output).
+                                     | The manufacturing order is proposed by frePPLe to meet the plan (optimization output).

+                                   * | approved:
-                                   | approved : The manufacturing order is present in the ERP system but can still be rescheduled by frePPLe (optimization input).
+                                     | The manufacturing order is present in the ERP system but can still be rescheduled by frePPLe (optimization input).

+                                   * | confirmed:
-                                   | confirmed : The manufacturing order is confirmed, it has been populated in your ERP system (optimization input).
+                                     | The manufacturing order is confirmed, it has been populated in your ERP system (optimization input).

-                                   | closed : The manufacturing order has been completed.
+                                   * | closed : The manufacturing order has been completed.
+It is ignored for planning.

 demands          demand            The demand(s) (and quantity) pegged to the manufacturing order.
 This is a generated field. owner            number            In the case of a suboperation, the identifier of the operation calling this suboperation. inventory status number            | The Inventory Status is a calculated field that highlights the urgency of the manufacturing order.